 - What elements and compounds are found in these sources?

 - Crude oil from the Bakken Shale?
 (Compare to other crude oil)

-- What are the basic chemical reaction of combustion of wood? …gasoline? …Diesel fuel?
+- What is the basic chemical reaction of the combustion of wood? …gasoline? …Diesel fuel?

 (for wood, it’s C6H12O6 + 6 O2 → 6 CO2 + 6 H2O + heat)